AckerlyXu/heima/articles/storage/storage-xamarin-blob-storage.md

 description: The Azure Storage Client Library for Xamarin enables developers to create iOS, Android, and Windows Store apps with their native user interfaces.
 This tutorial shows how to use Xamarin to create an application that uses Azure Blob storage.
 services: storage
 documentationcenter: xamarin
-author: seguler
+author: michaelhauss
-manager: jahogg
+manager: vamshik
 editor: tysonn

 ms.assetid: 44cb845d-cf78-4942-95b8-952da4f9a2c2
 ms.service: storage
 ms.workload: storage
 ms.tgt_pltfrm: na
-ms.devlang: na
+ms.devlang: dotnet
 ms.topic: article
-ms.date: 01/30/2017
+ms.date: 05/11/2017
-wacn.date: ''
-ms.author: seguler
+ms.author: michaelhauss

 ---
 # How to use Blob Storage from Xamarin
 [!INCLUDE [storage-selector-blob-include](../../includes/storage-selector-blob-include.md)]

 ## Overview
 Xamarin enables developers to use a shared C# codebase to create iOS, Android, and Windows Store apps with their native user interfaces.
 This tutorial shows you how to use Azure Blob storage with a Xamarin application.
-If you'd like to learn more about Azure Storage, before diving into the code, see [Introduction to Azure Storage](./storage-introduction.md).
+If you'd like to learn more about Azure Storage, before diving into the code, see [Introduction to Azure Storage](storage-introduction.md).

 [!INCLUDE [storage-create-account-include](../../includes/storage-create-account-include.md)]

 [!INCLUDE [storage-mobile-authentication-guidance](../../includes/storage-mobile-authentication-guidance.md)]

 ## Create a new Xamarin Application

-For this getting started, we'll be creating an app that targets Android, iOS, and Windows.
+For this tutorial, we'll be creating an app that targets Android, iOS, and Windows.
 This app will simply create a container and upload a blob into this container.
-We'll be using Visual Studio on Windows for this getting started, but the same learnings can be applied when creating an app using Xamarin Studio on Mac OS.
+We'll be using Visual Studio on Windows, but the same learnings can be applied when creating an app using Xamarin Studio on macOS.

 Follow these steps to create your application: